-“Believe” – A definition
+3.2 “Believe” – A definition

-Because the word “believe” has been misunderstood many times, I would like to make a clarification on the way I use it in this article.
+Because the word “believe” has been misunderstood many times, I would like to make a clarification on the way I use it in this chapter.
 From my point of view, “believe” DOES NOT mean either “know” or “I am certain that this is it”.
-When I say “I believe” I use the word with what seems to be the dictionary definition of the word: I have some data to point me towards one conclusion but which are not enough to make me certain (in that case I would say “I know”), so I say “I believe this is it” based on that data and on some logical arguments.
+When I say “I believe” something I use the word with what seems to be the dictionary definition of the word: I have some data to point me towards one conclusion but which are not enough to make me certain (in that case I would say “I know”), so I say “I believe this is it” based on that data and on some logical arguments.
 I do not use the word “believe” in the religious “bad” version of “censor all other opinions”.

-For example when someone says “I see clouds so I believe it will rain”, he is not promoting any religious ideas.
+For example, when someone says “I see clouds so I believe it will rain”, he is not promoting any religious ideas.
 He is just making some (probably) valid conclusions (that may even be called “scientific”), but he uses the word “believe” instead of “I know” because he is not 100% certain.

-2.1 A higher purpose exists
+3.3 A higher purpose exists

 I don’t know what that purpose is.
 I may never find out!
 But many things we know and experience indicate that something of “higher essence” is part of our existence – that we are partly made of something more than dust.
 Luminous beings we are, not this crude matter!
-Science may never understand why we come to tears when we listen to an old favorite song (even though it may explain thoroughly the chemistry and the mechanism of tears), why we laugh, why we may love someone so much that we may give our life for (and I am not talking about the love a mother has for her child – which may be explained by the theory of evolution since the mother has that love to protect her child – but I refer to all other kinds of love a human may excibite, like the love a human has for his/hers friend etc), why we are good, why we excibit altruistic behaviour by helping people unknown to us while at the same time risking our own lives (and without ever wanting that to be known so as to get a reward of some kind), why human strives for creation, writting, poetry, why we may give our lives for higher ideas like freedom, why people kill themselves (if surviving was the ultimate thing we had in mind like the theory of evolution implies, then we would never even consider killing our selves) and so on…
+Science may never understand why we come to tears when we listen to an old favorite song (even though it may explain thoroughly the chemistry and the mechanism of tears), why we laugh, why we may love someone so much that we may give our life for (and I am not talking about the love a mother has for her child – which may be explained by the theory of evolution since the mother has that love to protect her child – but I refer to all other kinds of love a human may exhibit, like the love a human has for his/hers friend et cetera), why we are good, why we exhibit altruistic behavior by helping people unknown to us while at the same time risking our own lives (and without ever wanting that to be known so as to get a reward of some kind), why human strives for creation, writing, poetry, why we may give our lives for higher ideas like freedom, why people kill themselves (if surviving was the ultimate thing we had in mind like the theory of evolution implies, then we would never even consider killing ourselves) and so on…

-2.2 The First Cause argument
+3.4 The First Cause argument

 After all, when examining an event, e.g. a glass of water that falls on the ground, you try to find the initial cause.
 If you say that “the glass fell because of the law of gravity” you would have “cheated”.
 You did not find THE cause, you just stated the first-most immediate cause.
-For your analysis to be complete, you must find the cause of the law of gravity, the cause of that cause etc…If no initial cause exists (God?), then actually the simple phenomenon of the glass falling has no cause at all!
+For your analysis to be complete, you must find the cause of the law of gravity, the cause of that cause etc. If no initial cause exists (God?), then actually the simple phenomenon of the glass falling has no cause at all!
 The world would stop from being intelligible…